I’ve never had a fellow believer come to me with this prayer request.

 Suffering righteously requires a daily choice to trust God and His promises.
-Some days it takes an hour by hour approach, praying without ceasing and giving thanks for everything that you can.
+Some days it takes an hour-by-hour approach, praying without ceasing and giving thanks for everything you can.
 I confess that it’s easier for me to write about than practice.

 If you do not choose to suffer righteously, you’ll find yourself stuck in the default mode of sulking selfishly.
 Constant complaining, blaming others, and faultfinding will become your practice.
-Basically, you’ll adopt a victim’s mindset and begin to harm your Christian witness.
+You’ll adopt a victim’s mindset and begin to harm your Christian witness.

 When you suffer righteously, you are behaving in a Christ-like manner.
 However, in the default mode of sulking selfishly, you’re acting as though you don’t even know Jesus Christ as Lord and Savior.